-§ 76.652 Consultations with representatives of private school students.
+576.652 Consultation with representatives of private school students.

-- (a) An applicant for a subgrant shall consult with appropriate representatives of students enrolled in private schools during all phases of the development and design of the project covered by the application, including consideration of: - (1) Which children will receive benefits under the project; - (2) How the children's needs will be identified; - (3) What benefits will be provided; - (4) How the benefits will be provided; and - (5) How the project will be evaluated. - (b) A subgrantee shall consult with appropriate representatives of students enrolled in private schools before the subgrantee makes any decision that affects the opportunities of those students to participate in the project. - (c) The applicant or subgrantee shall give the appropriate representatives a genuine opportunity to express their views regarding each matter subject to the consultation requirements in this section.
+- (a) An applicant for a subgrant shall consult with appropriate representatives of students enrolled in private schools during all phases of the development and design of the project covered by the application, including consideration of: - (1) Which children will receive benefits under the project; - (2) How the children's needs will be identified; - (3) What benefits will be provided; - (4) How the benefits will be provided; and - (5) How the project will be evaluated. - (b) A subgrantee shall consult with appropriate representatives of students enrolled in private schools before the subgrantee makes any decision that affects the opportunities of those students to participate in the project.